My flying late 1970s and early 1980s

 Eric Raymond developed the Arrow, a conventional glider with three-axis controls, but made out of hang glider materials and fittings, for Ultralight Products.
 Over the years, Raymond designed, built, and flew a variety of exotic, high-performance flying machines, some based of earlier developments such as the Manta Fledge and Seedwings Sensor rigid wings.

 I read that, for a while, he worked for Airwave on the Isle of Wight, off the central south coast of England.
 From a quay 20 minutes walk from my home, I can see the Isle of Wight across the body of ocean called the Solent.
-It still astonishes me that such a legendary character should have lived and worked within sight of my home, notionally at least.
+It still astonishes me that such a legendary character should have lived and worked within sight of my home.

-Also see my threads page Ultralight Products of California and Utah.
+Also see my related topics page Ultralight Products of California and Utah.

 In 1980, having obtained an HND in computing and started work as a computer programmer for a large defence electronics company, I saved up enough money to buy my first car.
 Previously, my flying was restricted to (in the mid 1970s) my local hill (within walking distance) and by obtaining lifts from other hang glider pilots.
 I then bought a Birdman Cherokee pre-owned (I couldn’t afford a new hang glider) and I could barely control it.
 Had I forgotten how to fly?
 I discovered that the deflexors had been over-tightened.
-When I loosened off those turnbuckles, it flew like a dream.
+When I loosened off the turnbuckles (bottle screws) that adjusted the cables, it flew like a dream.
 (Of course, by modern standards, it flew like a heap of junk.)
 I spent a day trimming it out on a low slope at Butser Hill (Hampshire) while people grass-skied below me.

 The crosstube fairings (made by a different manufacturer as an add-on) were intended to reduce drag and possibly even provide a small amount of extra lift.
 However, I suspect their main effect was aesthetic.